Skip to Content

 When To Plant Pepper Seeds (Video):

-As you can see, the colder your climate, the later you should wait to begin planting seeds indoors.
-In extremely cold climates, you may choose to plant a bit earlier the extend the growing season a few extra weeks.
+As you can see, the colder your climate, the later you should plant pepper seeds indoors.
+In extremely cold climates, you may choose to plant slightly earlier (1-2 weeks) to extend the growing season on the front-end.

 Check your specific location’s last frost date here.

-We have experimented with planting peppers early, but we have found it is best to keep them indoors for as short a time as is truly necessary.
+We have experimented with planting peppers early, and later, but we have found it is best to keep them indoors for as short a time as is truly necessary.

-However, planting early can sometimes be helpful, especially for superhot pepper varieties that take a long time to ripen fruits.
-Just be sure you have the indoor space and a good grow light for the plants.
+However, planting extra-early can sometimes be helpful, especially for superhot pepper varieties that require a longer season to ripen their fruits.
+Just be sure you have the indoor space and a good grow light for the young plants.

 When To Transplant Peppers Outside

 Generally speaking, pepper seeds should be planted indoors about 8 weeks before transplanting outdoors.
-However, our recommended sowing dates are about 6 weeks before the average last frost date.
+This means you should sow seeds about 4-6 weeks before your local last frost date.

-This is because most peppers should only be moved outdoors when the nighttime temperatures are consistently above 55°F. The last frost date is usually a few weeks before this occurs.
+This is because most peppers should only be moved outdoors when the nighttime temperatures are consistently above 55°F. The last frost date is usually several few weeks before this occurs.

-After 6-8 weeks of growth indoors, pepper plants should be ready to move into their final location.
+After 6-8 weeks of growth indoors, pepper plants should be ready to move into their final location outside.
 This could be either a large container or into a raised bed or garden plot.

 Learn more about transplanting peppers here.